 Spousal Maintance or Alimony

-Alimony is not automatic and is awarded primarily in marriages that last for a minimum of 10 years or if one spouse was convicted of family violence.
+Alimony is not automatic and is awarded primarily in marriages that last for a minimum of 10 years, a spouse has a chronic medical problem or if one spouse was convicted of family violence.

 Contact Jeff Anderson Today to Schedule a Divorce Consultation